M.A.C.S. Faculty

 Email: Amy.Skillman@goucher.edu

 Amy Skillman is a folklorist whose work occurs at the intersection of culture and tension, where paying attention to culture can serve to mediate social change and foster cultural equity.
 She advises artists and community-based organizations on the implementation of programs that honor and conserve their cultural traditions, guides them to potential resources, and works with them to build their capacity to sustain these initiatives.
 For over 20 years, her work has integrated personal experience narratives of immigrant and refugee women into leadership empowerment initiatives.
-Working in collaboration with the PA Immigrant and Refugee Women’s Network, she has co-produced an exhibition called Our Voices, a theater piece about Coming to American in the 21st Century, and a reader’s theater called Magnificent Healing, which explores various cultural collisions with our healthcare system.
+Working in collaboration with the PA Immigrant and Refugee Women’s Network, she has co-produced an exhibition called Our Voices, a theater piece about Coming to America in the 21st Century, and a reader’s theater called Magnificent Healing, which explores various cultural collisions with our healthcare system.
 She is currently working with the Susquehanna Folk Music Society to document traditional artists in Central Pennsylvania and create public programming that draws attention to and honors the breadth and depth of their work.

 M.A. in Folklore and Folklife, University of California-Los Angeles